-Why Paso Robles: For any Wine lovers, I have some exciting news to share.
-I recently had the pleasure of visiting Paso Robles, and after spending four days wine tasting and eating lovely dinners hosted by wineries and winemakers, I can say Paso Robles is a Wine Country you need to get to know!
+For any Wine lovers, I have some exciting news to share.
+I recently had the pleasure of visiting several Paso Robles Wineries.
+So, after spending four days wine tasting and eating lovely dinners hosted by Paso Robles winemakers, I believe Paso Robles is a Wine Country destination you need to visit!

 Anyone that follows wine knows about Saxum Vineyards.
-They have received a ton of amazing press with their highly scored and delicious wines.
-As much as that is impressive the winemaker at Saxum, Justin Smith and the experience I had during my tasting and visit with Justin is what really blew me away and make me fall in love with this brand.
-Sure a lot of 90+ scores impress me, but I try to make my own opinions about wine and when a wine is highly scored and regarded PLUS the winemaker is beyond humble, approachable and just lovely to spend time with that really is a winery you can not beat.
+They received a ton of amazing press with their highly scored and delicious wines.
+As impressive as that is, the winemaker at Saxum, Justin Smith, and the tasting really blew me away and made me fall in love with this brand.
+Sure, a lot of 90+ scores impress me, but I try to make my own opinions about wine.
+So, when a wine is highly scored PLUS the winemaker is beyond humble, approachable, and just lovely, that really is a winery you can not beat.
 Read more about my winery tour and tasting with Saxum Winemaker Justin Smith here.

 The super cool interior of this winery as we begin the cave tour.